 The Church remembers two people whose lives are extraordinary examples of patience.
 In the calendar they are called the "righteous Godbearer Simeon" and "Anna the Prophetess."

-The Feast of the Meeting of the Lord in the Temple, an event in which Simeon and Anna had central roles.
+The Feast of the Meeting of the Lord in the Temple is an event in which Simeon and Anna had central roles.
 Jesus Christ, a new baby, was brought by his parents into the Temple in Jerusalem.
 They presented Him to the Lord according to the Old Testament Law, given to Moses in God's words: "Consecrate to me all the firstborn; whatever is the first to open the womb among the Israelites, of human beings and animals, is mine" (Exodus 13:2).

 Simeon and Anna were overjoyed.
 For the aged Simeon, seeing Christ the Savior was the fulfillment of God's long-awaited promise of the "consolation" of Israel.
 He knew very well the words of the prophets concerning this, for example: "Comfort, O comfort my people, says your God.
 Speak tenderly to Jerusalem, and cry to her that her warfare is ended, that her iniquity is pardoned..."
 (Isaiah 40:1) He knew that Isaiah had described a voice crying, "In the wilderness prepare the way of the Lord, make straight in the desert a highway for our God" (40:3).
 Now it had all been fulfilled in the preaching of John the Baptizer and the coming of Jesus Christ, and Simeon was ready to die in peace.

 Anna, a prophetess from a family of prophets, had fasted and prayed for decades in the Temple.
 On this day of the Savior's coming, she recognized Him.
 She was prepared, though by this time she was well over eighty, to spread the good news to everyone.